gampleman/Tableview/README.md

  `*`      | Pass a hash to this, is used to configure the formatters.
  `+`      | Defines a column.
 If passed a symbol, Tableview will use I18n to lookup the header and call the method on the model to get the value.
 Strings will be used literally.
 Optionally use a block to generate values.
  `=`      | Render a subtable for the passed collection.
 Not all formatters support subtables, use at own risk (notably the CSV formatter has no support for this).
 Is meant mainly to have nice full-featured excel files.

+It will also add a few lines of code to your controller:

+- `self.responder = ApplicationResponder` this sets up the correct code path to use for dynamically rendering all the formats.
+- `respond_to :html, :json, :csv, :xls, :ascii` a list of supported formats.
+You will want to use `respond_with` as well.